Introduction

 Circulatory problems

-"Blood circulation problems, such as venous insufficiency or thrombosis, can also cause swelling in the knee area.
-Poor circulation prevents fluid from effectively returning to the heart, leading to accumulation in the lower limbs."
+Circulatory problems, such as venous insufficiency or thrombosis, can also cause swelling in the knee.
+Poor circulation prevents fluid from effectively returning to the heart, leading to accumulation in the lower limbs.

 Other contributing factors

-Other factors may contribute to this phenomenon, including hormonal imbalances, a high-salt diet, and a lack of exercise.
+Other factors can contribute to this phenomenon, including hormonal imbalances, a diet high in salt, and a lack of exercise.
 These factors can exacerbate the accumulation of fluid in the tissues.

 What are the possible causes of excess water in the knee?